 To convict an individual of driving under the influence, the state must prove your blood alcohol content at the time you were driving.
-Your breath reading an hour or two later is not what proves you guilty of DUI.
+Your breath reading an hour or 2 later is not what proves you guilty of DUI.
 Your breath test results at the time you were driving are what are important.

 Your breath test results at the time you were driving had a lot to do with the following factors:

-In order for the state to prove that you were over the .08 legal limit at the time you were driving, they will have to "extrapolate", or estimate, what your breath alcohol reading was at the time you were first stopped.
+In order for the state to prove that you were over the .08 legal limit at the time you were driving, they will have to "extrapolate," or estimate, what your breath alcohol reading was at the time you were first stopped.

 The State of Florida has the implied consent law, which means every individual who operates a motor vehicle gives consent to submit chemical testing of their breath, blood, or urine if they are suspected of driving under the influence.
 Police officers are allowed to use reasonable force to take a person's blood sample if they refuse to give a breath test and are suspected of DUI.

 When a blood sample is taken, it is tested via a process called gas chromatography.
 This compares the driver in question's blood sample to a controlled sample that has reliable amounts of alcohol content.
 If a person is involved in an accident and their blood sample is taken at the hospital, it may be the only type of sample the prosecutor can use.
 These samples are taken from blood serum and are considered a less accurate measurement of BAC.